globus/globus-sdk-python/docs/user_guide/getting_started/minimal_script.rst

 The next is a version of the tutorial which leverages the context manager interfaces of the app and client to do cleanup.
-This is slightly more verbose, but such usage is recommended because it ensures resources associated with the client and app are properly closed.
+This is slightly more verbose, but such usage is recommended because it ensures that network and filesystem resources associated with the client and app are properly closed.

 The final example includes an explicit login step, so you can control when that login flow happens!